Benz06021994/Implementiation-of-Unsupervised-Learning-in-Iris-Dataset/README.md

 Petal width

 The dataset contains 150 samples with each sample belonging to one of three species: Iris setosa, Iris versicolor, and Iris virginica.
 For clustering purposes, the species column will be dropped to focus solely on the feature data.

+## Loading and Preprocessing

+### Load the Iris Dataset

+Dataset was directly imported from sklearn.datasets and implemented in this project

 ### Preprocessing Steps: